The Best Brunch in Prahran

 Where: 358 Commercial Road, Prahran

 Grand Lafayette is the workhorse of Prahran’s brunch scene.
-The menu is long enough to satisfy fussy groups but tight enough that everything gets executed well.
-Their Mexican-inspired corn fritters ($19) are a genuine standout — crispy, smoky, served with avocado crema and a poached egg that actually runs when you cut it.
-The brioche French toast ($22) walks the line between dessert and breakfast without tipping over.
+Their Mexican-inspired corn fritters ($19) are a genuine standout: crispy, smoky, served with avocado crema and a poached egg that actually runs when you cut it.
+The brioche French toast ($22) walks the line between dessert and breakfast.
+Coffee is solid (roasted in-house).
+Weekend waits can hit 40 minutes by 10:30am.

-The insider move: Their weekday lunch menu (from 11:30am) is criminally underappreciated.
-Same quality, smaller crowds, and you can get a full meal for under $25.
+The move: Their weekday lunch menu (from 11:30am) is underappreciated.
+Same quality, smaller crowds, full meal for under $25.

 3. Two Birds One Stone — The Neighbourhood Reliable